jackbunzow/8puzzle/README.md

 # 8puzzle
-Solve the 8 puzzle problem using A*
+Solve the 8 puzzle problem using A* in python